Coffee production in Tanzania

-The main growing region of Robusta is the Bukoba area of the Kagera Region.
+The main growing region of Robusta are Kyerwa and Karagwe areas of the Kagera Region.
 Two new species were found recently in Tanzania's Eastern Arc Mountains, Coffea bridsoniae and C. kihansiensis.
 Harvest time is traditionally October to February.
 Ninety percent of the nation's coffee farms are smallholder, with the remainder being plantations.
 The industry estimates are approximately 270,000 personnel involved in the coffee industry.

 Before 1990, the State coffee board and the cooperative unions were responsible for marketing coffee.
 Reforms in 1990 and in 1994–95 affected export pricing.
 Coffee wilt disease appeared in Tanzania in 1997, spreading rapidly and causing serious losses.

 History

 Early history

 Coffee was introduced into the Tanzanian region from modern day Ethiopia in the 16th century.
 Coffee was not really brewed in the region but was used as a stimulant.
 Through oral sources in the region the Haya tribe located in northwest Tanzania in modern-day Kagera region was the only recorded tribe that used the beans.
 The tribe boiled the Robusta beans and steamed them with various herbs and chewed on the mixture as a stimulant.
 The tribe also used the coffee beans as a form of currency and the growing and cultivating of the beans were highly controlled by tribal leaders.